Panagia Ierosolymitissa: Mixed-style painting (Russian and Greek)

+Travels

 In January 2000, the icon was briefly flown from Gethsemane to the Metropolitan area of Kitiou to celebrate 2000 years since the birth of Christ.
 A formal procession occurred in the afternoon at the Church of the Savior.

 On March 24, 2015, the icon was taken by the Exarch of the All-holy Tomb of Christ in Greece, Archimandrite Damianos, to the Holy Church of the Anargyioi (Holy Unmercenaries) in the Plaka, Athens where it remained until the end of Great Lent that year.

 Veneration

 Some regard the Panagia Ierosolymitissa as the most accurate representation of the form of the Virgin.
 Paisios the Athonite is said to have had a special dedication to the icon, and had a picture of it in his cell on Mount Athos.
 He is quoted as saying, "The Panagia looks very similar to the icon of the Panagia Ierosolymitissa.
 She is exactly the same.
 I have seen her many times and I do not know of any other icon which resembles her more."